sharmaharsh897/Interview-Assessment/README.md

 Q1.
 Middle of Three

-Given three distinct numbers A, B and C. Find the number with value in middle (Try to do it with minimum comparisons).
+Given three distinct numbers A, B and C. Find the number with value in middle<br/> (Try to do it with minimum comparisons).
  Example 1:
+Input: A = 978, B = 518, C = 300 <br/>
+Output: 518 <br/>
-Input: A = 978, B = 518, C = 300 Output: 518 Explanation: Since 518>300 and 518<978, so 518 is the middle element.
+Explanation: Since 518>300 and 518<978, so 518 is the middle element.
 SOLUTION

     class Solution{